 These Catholic settlers were served by missionary priest who resided in Marion and Nelson Counties.
 The services were held in the pioneers’ log homes when the priest traveled through.
 These homes were called “church stations,” neighbors would gather here for Mass.
 The first recorded visit was in 1805.

 The number of Catholic settlers, by 1810, had increased so that the missionary priest, Rev. Charles Nerinckx, wrote to the Bishop in Baltimore that yearly visits to the stations were required.
-Land had been offered by several of the settlers to establish a permanent church at their station.
-By 1818 the location was determined and St. Theresa chruch was established.
-Situated on the banks of the Ohio river in Breckinridge County between Chenault and Flint Island.
+The land had been offered by several of the settlers to establish a permanent church at their station.
+By 1818 the location was determined and St. Theresa church was established.
+Situated on the banks of the Ohio River in Breckinridge County between Chenault and Flint Island.
 The structure was of log and was built by the members of the congregation.
 There was a cemetery attached to this first church. the exact location of the church is not known for sure.

 In 1824, Father Elisha J. Durbin started keeping the St. Theresa Baptismal records here.
 These records were normally kept at the missionary priest home parish.

-In 1826, the second church, constructed of logs, was built by the congregation in a more centerally located area in Meade County.
-It was closer to a majority of the parishoners.
+In 1826, the second church, constructed of logs, was built by the congregation in a more centrally located area in Meade County.
+It was closer to a majority of the parishioners.
 This building was situated in what is now the “old cemetery.”
 The location is marked by a large wooden cross in the center of the cemetery.

 Following the Civil War in 1866 St. Theresa Academy was built and opened as a boarding/day school.
 The Sister of Loretto were the first teachers.
 In 1870, the Sisters of Charity of Nazareth took over the school and the “Sisters’ Farm” was purchased.

-In 1874, the old log cabin the priest lived in was replaced by a modern two story structure, again constructed by parishoners.
+In 1874, the old log cabin the priest lived in was replaced by a modern two-story structure, again constructed by parishioners.